-Australia halves number of people expected on coronavirus wage subsidy scheme
+Australia slashes costs of COVID-19 job subsidy to $46 billion

 “It’s costing less than expected.
 It’s quite a big difference and it does provide scope for that savings to be re-allocated to those who need it.”

-Yields on 10-year Australian government bonds slipped to a one-week trough of 0.875% from a high of 0.925% earlier in the day.
+Yields on 10-year Australian government bonds AU10YT=RR slipped to a one-week trough of 0.875% from a high of 0.925% earlier in the day.
 The revision comes just hours after Fitch Ratings downgraded its outlook on Australia’s coveted ‘AAA’ rating to “negative” from “stable”, citing the hit to the country’s economy and public finances from the COVID-19 pandemic.

 “Our measures are temporary, targeted and proportionate to the challenge we face and will ensure Australia bounces back stronger on the other side,” Frydenberg said in an emailed statement about the Fitch move.